charleschen-ml/eic-llm/README.md

 ---

 #### Based on your explorations of switchable and dynamic quantization, could you propose some promising research directions or questions for further integrating them with LLMs?
+- Apply switchable quantization to the Adam optimizer
+  - Use the first and second moments as signals to update the bitwidth (as opposed to updating the learning rate)
+  - Inspired by *CPT* where bitwidths have the same effect as learning rates
-- Use InstantNet-style, cascade distillation training (CDT) to improve lower-bitwidth lora performance.
+- Use *InstantNet*-style, cascade distillation training (CDT) to improve lower-bitwidth lora performance.
 This involves implementing a loss function that not only minimizes the cross-entropy loss, but also the distillation loss from all higher bits.
 Only base model weights (but no lora) were trained in InstantNet.
-- Use a switchable-precision neural architecture search (also in InstantNet) to dynamically find the network configuration alpha that strikes the optimal balance between evaluation loss and network efficiency.
+- Use a switchable-precision neural architecture search (also in *InstantNet*) to dynamically find the network configuration alpha that strikes the optimal balance between evaluation loss and network efficiency.
 In our work, a static greedy inference was used due to time constraints.
-- Train LoRA modules jointly using a unified loss over all target bit-widths
-- Introduce cross-bitwidth distillation loss (e.g., 32-bit teacher supervising 4-bit)
 - Create a gradient-based, causal-LM adversarial attack to evaluate whether the robustness improves with QAT training